 Here’s what you get with Thrive Leads:

-- Powerful email opt-in form builder (Canvas).
+- Powerful email opt-in form builder (drag-and-drop builder).

 - HelloBar style opt-ins.